Interim Song Beverly Ruling: Dated September 15, 2014

 The implied warranty of merchantability requires that the vehicle be fit for its ordinary use, in this case personal transportation to and from work.
 The only description of the condition of the vehicle is that it was unsafe to drive.
 Mossy's attempt to "reduce" the vibrations at stops by putting it into neutral corroborates the intensity of the vibrations and the unsafe measures which had to be taken to reduce the vibrations and allow for accurate vision through mirrors and the windshield.
 No opportunity to repair is required, though several opportunities were given.

 Perz has proven the elements necessary to prevail on this cause of action.
 Under the Song-Beverly Act.
-The panel is authorized to award double damages on the Song-Beverly causes of action, if Mossy's failure to act was wilful, which it was.
+The panel is authorized to award double damages on the Song-Beverly causes of action, if Mossy's failure to act was willful, which it was.
 (Civil Code section 1794(c)).
 Perz is entitled to an award of fees and costs on the Song-Beverly causes of action (Civil Code section 1794(d)).

 JAMS ARBITRATION NO. 1240021161